Marketing (MKT)

 MKT 3310 Professional Selling and Communications (3)

-Not open to Pre-business majors.
-This course is organized around the ethical process of making informative and persuasive verbal presentations.
-Topics include presentation materials and formats, handling objections, reaching decisions, and servicing customers.
-The development of such skills is useful to any member of an organization who makes a presentation.
-Case study, videotaped role playing, professional speakers, and group interactions project the student into the real world of the business person and salesperson.
+This course is organized around the ethical process of making informative and persuasive verbal sales presentations.
+Topics include approaching and building relationships with customers, handling objections, reaching decisions, and demonstrating value of the product, firm, and salesperson.
+The development of such skills is useful to all members of an organization who interact with customers, make presentations, or are charged with building value for their firm.
+Videotaped role playing, professional speakers, and group interactions project the student into the real world of the businessperson and salesperson.

 MKT 3320 Advertising Procedures (3)